tonyc/open890/README.md

 ### Mac OS

+Binary builds for Apple Silicon are available.
+Intel binaries are unfortunately not available as I do not have access to an Intel Mac anymore to test and support.

 [Homebrew](https://brew.sh/) and openSSL 1.1 are required to run binary releases on MacOS.
 Once you have homebrew installed and working properly, run: